MarkMifsud/To-Tust-A-Liar/README.md

 | Google Colab specific code.ipynb | The commented code, containing the lines that need to be added to any notebook, if it is to be run on Google Colab. |
 | torch-transformers.yaml | The Conda Environment used for the project |

-# Hardware and Software used
+## Hardware and Software used

 Transformers are computationally very demanding.
 All the code was produced, tested and run on a PC having a GPU with 24Gb of VRAM.
 The code is meant to run on a CUDA Enabled GPU with 11GB (like Nvidia RTX 2080 Ti) or more.
-If this is not available there are other options mentioned below.
+If this is not available there are other options mentioned above.

-# Software pre-requisites:
+## Software pre-requisites:

 The following need to be installed:
 Latest GPU Drivers